oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 The blueprint includes guidance for cloud native and hybrid deployments (implementation types).
 It can also be for staged deployments to leverage hybrid configurations as a transition step to cloud native transformation.
 DTA can assist agencies in developing strategic roadmaps for transition.

-Considerations for implementation often include whether an agency has or requires:
+Considerations for implementation often include whether an organisation has or requires:

 - Microsoft Exchange servers on premises.
 - an on-premises SharePoint instance.